[…] which constantly generates a pulviscular cloud […] (2019)

 • It is also essential, if using electronic mobile devices, to ensure that the battery is appropriately charged to meet the demands of rehearsals and/or performance.

 Dynamics: All dynamics are expressed as absolute values, meaning any range between pppp and ffff is notated to represent the quietest and loudest sounds possible as produced by that particular instrument.
 There is no consideration for relative dynamics.
-The composer has balanced the absolute dynamics of the pieces being mindful of the overall balance outcome in performance.
+The composer has balanced the absolute dynamics of this piece being mindful of the overall balance outcome in performance.

 Rehearsals: Each player is responsible for shaping their performance and being both a soloist and part of the orchestral sound-world.
 It is important to shape your performance by observing the full dramatic potential of the dynamics of your part and listening to what others are doing, finding the aural connections, of which there are many, and playing into these, not in a forced way, but as a mindful act of communication across the orchestra.